MarioLisbona/CA-T1A3-terminal-app/README.md

 #### **Display a contact**

 The user will search for a contact.
-The same search functionality that is shared with the edit and delete features will be used.
+The same search functionality that is used by the edit and delete features will be used.
 Multiple and single results will be displayed in a table.
 The user will be prompted to search again or return home.
 If a result is not found, the user will be prompted to search again or be returned to the home menu.

 #### **Display all contacts**